Community Transportation Academy (CTA)

 If you have questions, please contact susan@1kfriends.org.

 The Community Transportation Academy is designed to help bridge the gap between community advocates and transportation planning entities.
-Over ten weeks, participants learn about the fundamentals of transportation planning, hear from guest speakers with local and national expertise, and have the opportunity to propose a solution to a local transportation problem.
+Over nine or ten weeks, participants learn about the fundamentals of transportation planning, hear from guest speakers with local and national expertise, and have the opportunity to propose a solution to a local transportation problem.
 Community members will come away from the Academy with skills and knowledge to advocate for safe and accessible transportation networks that work for everyone.
-The first Community Transportation Academies were held in La Crosse and Stevens Point in 2023 and facilitated by Community Programs Director Susan Gaeddert.
+More information about curriculum and past Academy locations is below.
+The Community Transportation Academy is planned and facilitated by Community Programs Director Susan Gaeddert.

 Jonathan Stall Logo